joren485/blog/_posts/2022-12-04-gitub-popular-repository-namespace-retirement-bypass.md

 This creates the possibility for an attacker to hijack repositories owned by renamed users: _repo jacking_.

-Let's look at how it works with an example:
+Let's look at how such attacks work with an example:
 1. A victim user has a GitHub account `victim` and a repository `victim/python-package`.
 2. The victim decides to change their GitHub username to `fancy-victim`.
 The name of the repository now also changes to `fancy-victim/python-package`.
 3. To help downstream packages find `victim/python-package` after the name change, GitHub sets up a redirect from `victim/python-package` to `fancy-victim/python-package`.